wso2/open-healthcare-docs/README.md

-# WSO2 Open Healthcare Documentation
+# WSO2 Healthcare Solution Documentation

-This is the source documentation of WSO2 Open Healthcare.
+This is the source documentation of WSO2 Healthcare Solution.

 ## Prerequisites